kshitij1489/Spark-Music.Recommender/README.md

 3. Split these tranformed RDDs into training, validation and test RDDs
 4. Train Model: Create three models with different number of latent factors using the trainingRDD.
 5. Model Evaluation: Choose the best model of the three by testing on the validationRDD.
-6. Make predictions on the testRDD using the best model.
+6. Make predictions on the testRDD using the best model and calculate its accuracy.
-7. Recommend top 5 artist names for a user.
+7. Recommend top 5 artists for a user.

 References